Blue Heart elevates the stories and solutions of communities on the frontlines of today’s most entrenched social challenges.

 Who We Are

 Lindley Mease Co-founder & Managing Director

 Lindley currently directs the organization, writes the newsletter, and manages volunteers and the Advisory Committee.
-When she isn’t working on Blue Heart, Lindley is nurturing her communities in San Francisco through unusual gatherings, bold adventures, and grounding meditations.
+When she isn’t working on Blue Heart, Lindley is nurturing her communities in the Bay Area through unusual gatherings, bold adventures, and grounding meditations.
 Although her roots run deep below the Puget Sound and the Cascade mountains, she has fallen for the California coast and the Ponderosa pine-strewn granite of the Sierras.
 She has a fierce love for books, conflict mediation, designing creative gatherings, watercolor, and dancing.